Merstham to Tattenham Corner walk

 The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that this was once seen as a defensive line protecting the capital.
-At the end of this section the open expanse of Colley Hill would make a good picnic spot.
-A little further on you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.
+A little further on the open expanse of Colley Hill would make a good picnic spot, before you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.

-In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill, then through arable farmland being transformed into a First World War Centenary Wood.
-After going over Walton Downs you cross the famous Epsom Downs Racecourse on a public right of way to a pub near the finishing post.
-The suggested route to finish the walk at Tattenham Corner includes a short loop behind the Grandstand with a panoramic view of the London skyline.
+In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill.
+It continues towards Langley Vale and Walton Downs on arable farmland being transformed into a First World War Centenary Wood, with a dramatic finale across the famous Epsom Downs Racecourse on a public right of way.
+The suggested ending to Tattenham Corner includes a short loop behind the Grandstand with a panoramic view of the London skyline.

-The public footpaths across the racecourse used to be kept open even on race days, but in 2016 there were prominent notices saying that the crossings are now closed for events (and for several hours before and after).
+The public footpaths across the racecourse used to be kept open even on race days, but since 2016 they have been closed during major events (and for several hours before and after).
 Sadly, it is no longer possible to do the full walk on Derby Day.

-The suggested station to return from is Tattenham Corner, next to the racecourse.
-It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
+The suggested station to return from is Tattenham Corner, next to the racecourse, which has a half-hourly service to London Bridge.
 Tadworth station (for the Short Walks) is on the same line.

-There are several bus routes serving Walton on the Hill but none to Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.
+Walton on the Hill has a regular bus service (Metrobus 460) but there are no buses at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

-Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or to Tattenham Corner for the Circular Walk.
+Take the train nearest to 10:15 from Victoria (or a Thameslink station) to Merstham for the Main Walk, or from London Bridge to Tattenham Corner for the Circular Walk.

 The suggested lunchtime pub is The Sportsman (01737-246655) in Mogador, after 8 km (6¾ km on the Circular Walk, 4¼ km on the Short Circular Walk).
-This pub has a large beer garden and serves good home-cooked food, including a wide selection of burgers and ciabattas.
+It has a large beer garden and serves a good selection of freshly-cooked food, including burgers and pizzas.

-Towards the end of the Main Walk the suggested tea place is the up-market Rubbing House (01732-745050), which advertises itself as “the only pub in the world on a racecourse”.
-A nearby alternative is the similarly up-market Derby Arms (01732-722330), behind the Grandstand.
-These are still at least 20-30 minutes from the walk's possible endings, however.
+Towards the end of the Main Walk there are a couple of up-market places on Epsom Downs.
+The Rubbing House (01732-745050) claims to be “the only pub in the world on a racecourse”; the alternative is the Derby Arms (01732-722330), behind the Grandstand.
+These are at least 20-30 minutes from the walk's possible endings, however.

-The large Tattenham Corner Beefeater (01737-351454) has fine views over the racecourse and is only a few minutes from this station.
-You could also get some refreshment from the nearby Downs Lunch Box kiosk (open daily), or the Silver Spoon Diner (01737-668049; open to 5pm Mon–Sat, 4pm Sun) in the parade of shops beyond the station.
-These are the choices if you take the Circular Walk's shorter ending, bypassing the Grandstand.
+If you prefer to stop for refreshment nearer to Tattenham Corner station (or bypass the Grandstand with the shorter ending) there are several places nearby.
+The large Tattenham Corner Beefeater (01737-351454) has fine views over the racecourse, and there is also the Downs Lunch Box kiosk (open daily) or the Silver Spoon Diner (01737-668049; open to 5pm Mon–Sat, 4pm Sun) in the parade of shops beyond the station.

 After the walk, we would love to get your feedback